 HSE published the third edition of HSG258 ‘Controlling airborne contaminants at work: A guide to local exhaust ventilation (LEV)’ in 2017.
 This guide provides guidance on the design of new local exhaust ventilation (LEV) equipment.
 It describes the principles of deciding on, designing, commissioning and testing effective LEV.

-LEV systems must be tested every 14 months.
+LEV systems must be tested at least once every 14 months by a competent person.

 Regular LEV testing by a competent person is a legal requirement of COSHH (Control of Substances Hazardous to Health) regulations.